 The TAC approved the 2018 tern and plover monitoring and research report as final with edits made as discussed

-The TAC recommended finalizing design plans for the Dippel tract and recommended Rabbe, Jenniges, Caven, and Czaplewski serve on an ad hoc committee to help with the site design
+The TAC recommended finalizing design plans for the Dippel tract and recommended Rabbe, Jenniges, Caven, Zorn, and Czaplewski serve on an ad hoc committee to help with the site design, holding off on building the OCSW at Dippel, and the EDO and ad hoc committee exploring other potential opportunities and existing sand and gravel pit options.

 The TAC supported writing a letter of recommendation for the Trust’s macroinvertebrate study and allowing access to Program lands to implement the study.